PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Experiments

 \subsection{Experimental Settings}

-\textbf{Dataset.} We evaluate our model on the HDTF \cite{zhang2021flow} and MEAD \cite{wang2020mead} datasets.
-HDTF contains 16 hours of high-resolution videos with over 300 subjects (1.38M frames after pre-processing), while MEAD includes 40+ identities with eight emotion types.
+\textbf{Dataset.} We evaluate our model on the HDTF~\cite{zhang2021flow} and MEAD~\cite{wang2020mead} datasets.
+HDTF contains 16 hours of high-resolution videos with over 300 subjects, while MEAD includes 40+ identities with eight emotion types.
 The LAC module is trained on HDTF and neutral clips from MEAD, and the EMC module is trained on MEAD's emotional content.
 Training and test sets are split without overlap, with the test set containing 10-second audio clips for cross-identity inference.
-The data augmentation doesn't include any identity from test set as driven video to ensure fairly comparison.